navid0308/A1Evo_MJ_Custom/README.md

 Guides, Changes and FAQs - https://www.avsforum.com/threads/a1evo-mj-custom.3325897/

 ## Changelogs
+### Update 12/5/2025 PureEQ v2.7.1 changelog -
+Due to the way high shelf works in REW, custom has to use the lowest point after 10khz as the end frequency; otherwise, REW may avoid applying a high shelf if it sees a HF peak past 10khz.
+The downside was always that any UHF peaks would remain.
+Well, no more of those after this update!
+* Add in logic to knock down any remaining ultra high frequency peaks after using high shelf for speakers
+Note: This update ONLY affects REW filtering.

 ### Update 12/4/2025 PureEQ v2.7.0 changelog -
 This update pretty much revamps how custom handles subwoofer alignments. :)
 * Slopeless SW integration with speakers - this aligns SW to the system across the entire SW bandwidth